denispatric/denispatric/Postman Project - agilehub.md

 #### <a name="one">:computer: Postman installation</a>

-1. Go to the [Postman website](https://www.postman.com/downloads/) and click the orange button with name of your operating system.
+1. Go to the [Postman website](https://www.postman.com/downloads/) and click the orange button with the name of your operating system.
 2. Download the installation file, then run the installer and follow the instructions that appear.
 3. Postman is ready to use.